-Accident and illness
+Accident and illness.
 It is advisable that some members of a visiting team should be trained in at least basic first aid.
 A first aid kit must ALWAYS be carried in the field along with a fully charged mobile phone able to roam on UK mobile networks.
-The ECN Cairngorms team is trained in outdoor first aid and could potentially provide assistance if working in the area.
+Jan Dick and Chris Andrews of the ECN Cairngorm team are trained in outdoor first aid and could potentially provide assistance if working in the area.
 Minor accidents can be treated on site using a first aid kit; as with minor illness it is then advisable to vacate the field site to a more comfortable area to recuperate.
 It is important to remember the personal safety of the whole group following an accident to prevent anybody else becoming a victim too.
-All accidents or medical emergencies should be reported to a member of the ECN Cairngorms team at the earliest reasonable opportunity.
+More serious incidents should be treated as per 6.3.2 and 6.3.3.
+All accidents or medical emergencies should be reported to a member of the ECN Cairngorm team at the earliest reasonable opportunity.

-Handling of evacuations
+Handling of evacuations.
 In cases of serious illness or accident when it is not possible to vacate the field site without outside assistance an emergency rescue service should be called by dialling for the police (999 or 112) from a mobile phone and asking for the mountain rescue.
 In these situations it is important to know where you are before you call and to be able to provide the rescue services with a map grid reference, along with as much detail about the problem as possible.
 It should be noted that there is still likely to be a prolonged wait after calling for rescue during which continued first aid might need to be administered.
 It is important to make yourself visible to rescuers at the earliest opportunity upon their arrival in the area.